Divorce Statistics and the Texas Divorce Process

 Child Custody

-Your child custody arrangements will guide the schedule by which you and your ex divide your time with your shared children, which makes it a critical determination.
-In Texas, child custody is grouped into both physical custody – or the parenting time schedule – and legal custody.
+Your child custody arrangements will guide the schedule by which you and your ex divide your time with your shared children, making it a critical determination.
+In Texas, child custody is grouped into physical custody (or the parenting time schedule) and legal custody.

 Physical Custody or Parenting Time